Operation-Restoring-Valor/Medical-Regenerative-Certificate-THC/README.md

-Operation Restoring Valor: The Medical Regenerative Certificate (THC Protocol)
+Operation Restoring Valor: The "Medical Regenerative Certificate" (THC Protocol)
 ==============================================================================

 **A Federal Protocol for Physical Regeneration and Soldier Readiness**